Why Your Garbage Disposal Jams After Every Holiday Meal: A Connecticut Kitchen Survival Guide

 Consider Composting as a Backup

-Many Connecticut municipalities now offer composting programs, and eco-conscious towns like Westport, Guilford, and West Hartford have made it easier than ever to divert food waste from your plumbing entirely.
-Check with your local transfer station about options in your area—it takes significant pressure off your disposal during high-volume cooking days.
+Many Connecticut municipalities now offer composting programs.
+Eco-conscious towns like Westport, Guilford, and West Hartford have made it easier than ever to divert food waste from your plumbing entirely.
+Check with your local transfer station about options in your area—composting takes significant pressure off your disposal during high-volume cooking days.

 Some disposal problems go beyond a quick reset.
-If you notice any of the following warning signs, contact our team rather than attempting further DIY repairs:
+If you notice any of the following, contact our team rather than attempting further DIY repairs:

 - Persistent humming without grinding: The motor may be burned out or severely jammed